IlyaBogdan/payment-system/README.md

 # Payment system

-Application on Reacr and ExpressJS
+Application on React and ExpressJS